-(i) A process to determine whether a software update will add, alter or enable any function(s) that were not present, or enabled, when the vehicle was certified according to national legislation or regulation, or whether an update will alter or disable any other parameters or functions that are subject to national legislation or regulation.
-The assessment shall include consideration of whether:
+(k) determine whether a software update will add, alter or enable any function(s) that were not present, or enabled, when the vehicle was certified according to national legislation or regulation, or whether an update will alter or disable any other parameters or functions that are subject to national legislation or regulation, including consideration of whether:

-(1) Regulated information (according to national legislation or regulation) regarding the vehicle will need to be modified;
+(1) regulated information (according to national legislation or regulation) regarding the vehicle will need to be modified;

-(2) Results of previous tests conducted according to national legislation or regulation will no longer cover the vehicle after modification;
+(2) results of previous tests conducted according to national legislation or regulation will no longer cover the vehicle after modification; and

-(3) Any modifications to functions on the vehicle will affect the vehicle’s certification according to national legislation or regulation.(7.1.1.9)
+(3) any modifications to functions on the vehicle will affect the vehicle’s certification according to national legislation or regulation (7.1.1.9);

-(j) A process to determine whether a software update will affect any other system required for the safe and continued operation of the vehicle, or if the update will add or alter functionality of the vehicle compared to when it was certified.
-(7.1.1.10)
+(l) determine whether a software update will affect any other system required for the safe and continued operation of the vehicle, or if the update will add or alter functionality of the vehicle compared to when it was certified.
+(7.1.1.10); and

-(k) A process whereby the vehicle user is able to be informed about a software update.
-(7.1.1.11)
+(m) inform the vehicle user about a software update (7.1.1.11).

 1.2.2.
-The vehicle manufacturer shall record, and store, the following information for each update: (7.1.2)
+The vehicle manufacturer shall record and store the following information for each update: (7.1.2)

 1.2.2.1 Documentation describing the processes used by the vehicle manufacturer for software updates and any relevant standards followed.
 (7.1.2.1)